fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 > {: .solution}
 {: .challenge}

+## Visualising a simple linear regression model with one multi-level categorical variable
 Finally, we visually inspect the parameter estimates provided by our model.
 Again we can use `effect_plot()` from the `jtools` package.
 We include `jitter = 0.3` and `point.alpha = 0.1` so that points are spread out and so that multiple overlayed points create a darker colour, respectively.
 The plot shows the mean Age estimates for each level of `Work`, with their 95% confidence intervals.
 This allows us to see how different the means are predicted to be and within what range we can expect the true population means to fall.